elsiklab/gwasviewer/README.md

 ![](img/ensembl.png)

-Shows dialog waiting for Ensembl LD REST API which colors variants according to R^2 data when you click on a given variant (the coloring by R^2 is shown underneath the dialog too)
+Shows track with `useEnsemblR2` enabled, which fetches R^2 from Ensembl for variants in linkage with a variant that is clicked (pink diamond)

 ## Install